Python3pkg/GetStat-API/README.md

         "params":["site_id"]
       }
 ```
-In your file, you would want to do:
+In your own file, you would want to do following:
 ```python
 stats.getAllKeywords(site_id=176)